 Sahel Calling will offer two films, extra footage of concerts and interviews and in villages and refugee camps.
 The film tells the story of the crisis and conflict through the voices of musicians, using Mali's ancient tradition of generating communication and conflict-resolution through music.

-The project supports refugees by raising public awareness and impacting real-time knowledge and action with the short, 20-minute film to be released on 20 June 2013, World Refugee Day.
-The project will also donate partial proceeds from the full-length documentary (to be released in November 2013) to refugee assistance programs:
+The project supports refugees by raising public awareness and impacting real-time knowledge and action with the short, 30-minute film on 20 June 2013, World Refugee Day.
+The project also suggests donations directly to:

 Oxfam - West African Emergency Program